Help Center/ Cloud Container Engine_Autopilot/ Getting Started/ Scaling a Workload Using an HPA Policy

 Press Esc to exit editing mode and enter :wq to save the file.

-2. Compile a Dockerfile file to create an image.
+2. Run the following command to compile a Dockerfile to create an image:

 vim Dockerfile